amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

       Each point shows the average student growth percentile for a school in a subject (aggregated across all years)—that is, how much student scores are increasing over time compared to the rest of the state.
       Points are colored by grade level (Elementary, Middle, High, etc.) and sized by number of tests.
       The dashed line marks typical growth (50).
 Red trend lines show the correlation between demographics and growth.
-      ${showLabelsValue ?
-"School names are automatically positioned to avoid overlaps using simulated annealing optimization." : "Hover over points to see school names."}
     </p>
     ${finalPlot}
   </div>`;